 Click to edit the URL, that is, the page to which the menu links.
 Ensure this matches the page name exactly.
 If it doens't, it won't work as you expect.

-Menus exist in a heirarchy.
+Menus exist in a hierarchy.
 Clicking, holding and drag a menu item to reorder the menu.
 Clicking and dragging a menu item on top of, and to the right of another will nest the menu item and make it a submenu item.

 Clicking 'ADD NEW ITEM' will create a new menu item with no URL.
 This menu item will appear as the top menu level and will not link to any page.